csctd/profile-website-Hotdogdavid/README.md

 ## Design
 I plan on getting my message across by showcasing my resume next to pictures of my project to show what I have done.
 I also want to add pictures of the anime I like and information about my personality.

+## Accessibility
+I'll make everything color blind friendly and make all the fonts readable.